Interpretable RNA Foundation Model from Unannotated Data for Highly Accurate RNA Structure and Function Predictions

-\textbf{RNA structure related.} RNA high-order structures can usually be represented by a 2D matrix.
+\textbf{RNA second-order structure modeling.} RNA high-order structures can usually be represented by a 2D matrix.
 We would focus on three related studies to highlight the capability of RNA-FM: secondary structure, contact map, and distance map prediction.
 Secondary structure reflects its hydrogen bonds in primary sequence.
-While contact and distance map concentrates more on pairwise tertiary inter-nucleotide interactions.
-Here, we adopt a simple 2D ResNet as a unified downstream prediction module for all structure prediction tasks rather than creating an elaborately-designed framework for each sub-task.
-Similar to ESM-1b \cite{rives2021biological}, our deep residual network consists of 32 blocks where each contains two convolution layers with a filter size of 64.
-The input of our ResNet32 is the outer concatenation of output embeddings obtained from query sequences.
+While contact and distance maps concentrate more on pairwise tertiary inter-nucleotide interactions.
+Here, we adopt a simple 2D ResNet as a unified downstream prediction module for all the structure prediction tasks rather than creating an elaborately-designed framework for each sub-task.
+Similar to ESM-1b \cite{rives2021biological}, our deep residual network consists of 32 blocks, where each contains two convolution layers with a filter size of 64.
+The input of the ResNet32 is the outer concatenation of output embeddings obtained from query sequences.
 This module is utilized across all the RNA structure prediction tasks unless we specify (See Supplementary for more details of ResNet32).
-In the following result section, we will investigate how our RNA-FM with such downstream training strategy works on structure-related tasks: RNA secondary structure prediction, RNA 3d closeness prediction, and RNA distance map prediction.
-We will further prove that our RNA-FM can also achieve significantly better performance than the state-of-the-art models with such simple downstream modules.
+We show that RNA-FM can achieve significantly better performance than the state-of-the-art models with such simple downstream modules.